Skip to main content

 Understanding the WordPress Database Connection

-Key fields in wp-config.php:
+The four fields that matter in wp-config.php:

 • DB_NAME -- The database name